Saturday, November 11, 2023

 When Tijuana Moods was finally released in June, 1962 with Mingus' effusive praise for Shaw in the liner notes, it seems likely that fans and music critics alike must have been wondering: What the heck ever happened to Clarence Shaw?

 Once again, as reported in the liner notes: "The critics loved him, but no one, not even Mingus knew where Shaw had gone."
 Or, for that matter, what he had been doing for the last few years.
 However, "Shortly after Tijuana Moods was issued, Shaw, now known as Gene, showed up in Chicago leading a group at a local club.
 The success of the Mingus album, and the subsequent focus of attention on Shaw, convinced him to return to music."
-Soon after, as the story goes, an executive from Chess Records caught "one of these sessions," which led directly to Shaw signing a recording contract with Chess's jazz label, ARGO.
+Soon after, as the story goes, an executive from Chess Records caught "one of these (Chicago) sessions," which led directly to Shaw signing a recording contract with Chess's jazz subsidiary, ARGO.

 In the fall of 1962, Leonard Chess finally found his man when he convinced producer Esmond Edwards to leave Prestige Records in New York and come to Chicago.
 To entice him to make the move, Chess promised to give Edwards freedom to sign and produce artists for the label.
 (Like nearly every promise the Chess brothers made, they didn't really mean it.)
 Edwards agreed to the deal and headed West.
 He began work at ARGO in September, 1962.